eth-sc-comp/benchmarks/README.md

 Before executing the benchmarks, `forge build` is invoked on all Solidity files in the repository, and tools that operate on EVM bytecode can read the compiled bytecode directly from the forge build outputs.

+A helper function (`get_runtime_bytecode`) is available in `tools/utils.sh` that will return the runtime bytecode when called with the solidity file path and contract name.

 In the future we aim to extend the returned information with a common format for counterexamples that can be validated against some reference EVM implementation (e.g. geth).